 – 2009.
 Animal, Vegetable, Miracle: A Year of Food Life, by Barbara Kingsolver with Steven L. Hopp and Camille Kingsolver.
 The book chronicles the family’s adventures eating local foods for one year, mostly food produced on their own farm.
 The book was chosen to celebrate Belmont’s farming heritage during the town’s 150th anniversary year.

 – 2011.
 Dark Tide: The Great Boston Molasses Flood of 1919, by Stephen Puleo.
 The book tells the story of the collapse of a giant molasses tank that sent more than 2 million gallons of molasses surging through the North End, killing 21 people and causing widespread destruction.
 Puleo used this real-life tragedy to explore historical themes – immigration, ethnic stereotyping, terrorism, corporate responsibility, a struggling economy – still relevant to our life today.

-- 2012.
+– 2012.
 The Leftovers by Belmont resident Tom Perrotta.
-The only novel selected so far for OBOB, The Leftovers imagines what might happen if millions of people around the world suddenly disappeared, for no apparent rhyme or reason.
+The only novel selected thus far for OBOB, The Leftovers imagines what might happen if millions of people around the world suddenly disappeared, for no apparent rhyme or reason.
 What happens to the grieving friends and loved ones who were left behind?

 – 2014.
 Bunker Hill: A City, a Siege, a Revolution by Nathaniel Philbrick.
 The best-selling author of The Mayflower and In the Heart of the Sea, Nathaniel Philbrick tells the story of the first, and perhaps bloodiest, major battle of the American Revolution.